Buddhist-Muslim clashes in Sri Lanka

 Sri Lanka violence: 19 held amid Buddhist-Muslim street clashes

-Riot police and army troops have been deployed in southern Sri Lanka following an outbreak of violence between Buddhists and Muslims.
+Riot police and army troops have been deployed in southern Sri Lanka following an outbreak of violence between Buddhists and Muslims, and a curfew has been imposed for the second night running.

-Nineteen people were arrested when clashes erupted in Galle province, with homes and businesses attacked and several properties damaged.
+Nineteen people were arrested when clashes erupted in Galle province, after a traffic accident.

-It is not clear what sparked the violence, but reports suggest a traffic accident may have been the cause.

 Authorities say the sectarian violence has now been brought under control.